 - Heat your fry pan or cast iron over medium heat.
 Add a little olive oil or vegetable oil to lightly coat the bottom of the pan so the toast will not stick.

-- Using a fork lightly lower a slice of bread in the egg mixture and coat on both sides.
+- Using a fork lightly lower a slice of bread into the egg mixture and coat on both sides.

 - Add to the hot frypan and cook for about 1 and 1/2 minutes.
 Flip and cook on the other side for 1 and 1/2 minutes.
 The toast should be golden brown on each side.
 Do the same for each slice of bread.